AndreaPrincipe/EnhancedIndexTrackingProblem/README.md

 -**itertools**
 -**pathlib**
 ```
 The Python version used is 3.12.4.
-Furthermore, an active license is required for the Gurobi extension.
+Furthermore, an active license is required for Gurobi and Mosek extensions.

 ## Execution - Usage Instructions